Technologicat/mcpyrate/README.md

 The `visit` method uses the expander's current setting for recursive mode, which is almost always The Right Thing to do.
 The default mode is recursive, i.e. expand again in the result until no macros remain.

 (Strictly speaking, the default outside-in behavior arises because the actual default, after a macro invocation has been expanded once (i.e. just after the macro function has returned), is to loop the expander on the output until no macro invocations remain.
-Even more strictly, we use a functional loop, with recursion instead of a `while`.
+Even more strictly, we use a functional loop, which is represented as a recursion instead of a `while`.
 Hence the name *recursive mode*.)

 If you want to expand until no macros remain (even when inside the dynamic extent of an expand-once - this is only recommended if you know why you want to do it), use `expander.visit_recursively(tree)` instead.

-If you want to expand only one layer of macro invocations, use `expander.visit_once(tree)`.
+If you want to expand only one layer of macro invocations (even when inside the dynamic extent of an expand-until-no-macros-remain), use `expander.visit_once(tree)`.
 This can be useful during debugging of a macro implementation.
 You can then convert the result into a printable form using `mcpyrate.unparse` or `mcpyrate.dump`.

-If you need to temporarily expand one layer, but let the expander continue expanding your AST later (when your macro returns), observe that `visit_once` will return a `Done` AST marker, which is the thing whose sole purpose is to prevent further macro expansion in that subtree.
+If you need to temporarily expand one layer, but let the expander continue expanding your AST later (when your macro returns), observe that `visit_once` will return a `Done` AST marker, which is the thing whose sole purpose is to tell the expander not to expand further in that subtree.
 It is a wrapper with the actual AST stored in its `body` attribute.
-So if you need to ignore the `Done`, you can grab the actual AST from there, and discard the marker.
+So if you need to ignore the `Done`, you can grab the actual AST from there, and discard the wrapper.

 If you need to temporarily run a second expander with different macro bindings, consult `expander.bindings` to grab the macro functions you need.
 Note you **must look at the values** (whether they are the function objects you expect), not at the names (since names can be aliased to anything at the use site - and that very use site also gives you the `tree`).
 Then, add the import `from mcpyrate.expander import expand_macros`, and in your macro, use `expand_macros(tree, modified_bindings, expander.filename)` to invoke a new expander with the modified bindings.
 The implementation of the quasiquote system has an example.

 Currently, there is no single call to expand only one layer of macros using a second expander.
 But if you need to do that, look at how `expand_macros` is implemented (it's just two lines), and adapt that.

-## Test coverage reporting FAQ

-These questions may arise when experimenting with the `step_expansion` macro from [`mcpyrate.debug`](mcpyrate/debug.py).
+## Debugging

+To troubleshoot your macros, see [`mcpyrate.debug`](mcpyrate/debug.py), particularly the macro `step_expansion`.
+It is both an `expr` and `block` macro.

+### I just ran my program again and no macro expansion is happening?

+This is normal.
+The behavior is due to bytecode caching (`.pyc` files).
+When `mcpyrate` processes a source file, it will run the expander only if that file, or the source file of at least one of its macro-dependencies, has changed on disk.
+This is detected from the *mtime* (modification time) of the source files.
+The macro-dependencies are automatically considered recursively in a `make`-like fashion.

+Even if you use [`sys.dont_write_bytecode = True`](https://docs.python.org/3/library/sys.html#sys.dont_write_bytecode) or the environment variable [`PYTHONDONTWRITEBYTECODE=1`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONDONTWRITEBYTECODE), Python will still **use** existing `.pyc` files if they are up to date.

+If you want to force all of your code to be macro-expanded again, delete your bytecode cache (`.pyc`) files; they'll be re-generated automatically.
+Typically, they can be found in a folder named `__pycache__`, at each level of your source tree.

+Normally there is no need to delete bytecode caches manually.

+However, there is an edge case.
+If you hygienically unquote a value that was imported (to the macro definition site) from another module, and that other module is not a macro-dependency, then - if the class definition of the hygienically stored value changes on disk, that is not detected.

+This can be a problem, because hygienic value storage uses `pickle`, which in order to unpickle the value, expects to be able to load the original (or at least a data-compatible) class definition from the same place where it was defined when the value was pickled.
+If this happens, then delete the bytecode cache (`.pyc`) files, and the program should work again once the macros re-expand.

+### Error in `compile`, an AST node is missing the required field `lineno`?

+Welcome to the club.
+It is likely the actual error is something else, because the expander automatically fills in missing source location information.

+The misleading error message is due to an unfortunate lack of input validation in Python's compiler, because Python wasn't designed for an environment where AST editing is part of the daily programming experience.

+The first thing to check is that your macro is really placing AST nodes where the compiler expects those, instead of accidentally using bare values.

+If you edit ASTs manually, check that you're really using a `list` where the [AST docs at Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/nodes.html) say *"a list of ..."*, and not a `tuple`.
+Also note statement suites are represented as a bare `list`, and **not** as an `ast.List`.

+If you use quasiquotes, check that you're using the unquote operators you intended.
+It's easy to accidentally put an `u[]` or `h[]` in place of an `a[]`, or vice versa.

+Finally, it goes without saying, but use `git diff` liberally.
+Most likely whatever the issue is, it's something in the latest changes.

-### Why do my block and decorator macros generate extra do-nothing `Expr` nodes?
+### Why do my block and decorator macros generate extra do-nothing nodes?

-This allows coverage analysis tools such as `Coverage.py` to report correct coverage for macro-enabled code.
+This is normal.
+It allows coverage analysis tools such as `Coverage.py` to report correct coverage for macro-enabled code.

 We assign the line number from the macro invocation itself to any new AST nodes (that do not have a source location explicitly set manually) generated by a macro.
 This covers most use cases.
 But it's also legal for a block or decorator macro to just edit existing AST nodes, without adding any new ones.

 The macro invocation itself is compiled away by the macro expander, so to guarantee that the invocation shows as covered, it must (upon successful macro expansion) be replaced by some other AST node that actually runs at run-time, with source location information taken from the invocation node, for the coverage analyzer to pick up.

-For this, we use an `Expr` with a `Constant` string inside it, to aid human-readability of the expanded source code.
+For this, we use an assignment to a variable `_mcpyrate_coverage`, with a human-readable string as the value.
+We can't use an `ast.Pass` or a do-nothing `ast.Expr`, since CPython optimizes those away.

 ### `Coverage.py` says my quasiquoted code block is covered?
 It's quoted, not running, so why?